The Crew Achievement Award Program was in part designed to increase recognition of the often-unsung heroes of our sport - the dedicated crew.

 E. The burden of proof of meeting the specific requirements of each level is the responsibility of the applicant.
 Specific activities should be documented and verified by each pilot for that flight in the form of a crew logbook, whenever possible.
 Proof of written FAA test results (Level IV) and attendance of continuing education programs (Level III) is required.
 Appropriate documentation or verification of completion of the requirement for each level, along with endorsements shall be submitted with the application

-F. The application fee structure for the BFA Crew Achievement Award Program is as follows.
+F. The application fees for the BFA Crew Achievement Award Program are $10.00 per level.
 The appropriate fee must accompany the application.
 If payment is not included the application will be held without action pending receipt of fee.

 G. Awards for each level will include a certificate and a pin signifying the level achieved.
 Those successfully completing Levels III and IV will also receive a patch for that level.